 Consider baseline assessment of blood viscosity in patients at risk for hyperviscosity, including those with cryoglobulins, fasting chylomicronemia/markedly high triacylglycerols (triglycerides), or monoclonal gammopathies. (see WARNINGS AND PRECAUTIONS) For patients at risk of thrombosis, administer Flebogamma 5% DIF at the minimum dose and infusion rate practicable.
 Ensure adequate hydration in patients before administration.
 Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity. (see BOXED WARNING, DOSAGE AND ADMINISTRATION, and Patient Counseling Information)

 Aseptic Meningitis Syndrome (AMS)

 AMS has been reported to occur following IGIV treatment.
-Discontinuation of IGIV treatment has resulted in remission of AMS within several days without sequelae.4,5 The symptoms of AMS usually begin within several hours to 2 days following IGIV treatment.
+Discontinuation of IGIV treatment has resulted in remission of AMS within several days without sequelae4-7.
+The symptoms of AMS usually begin within several hours to 2 days following IGIV treatment.

-AMS is characterized by the following signs and symptoms: severe headache, nuchal rigidity, drowsiness, fever, photophobia, painful eye movements, nausea, and vomiting. (see PATIENT INFORMATION) Cerebrospinal fluid (CSF) studies frequently reveal pleocytosis up to several thousand cells per cubic millimeter predominantly from the granulocytic series, and elevated protein levels up to several hundred mg/dL but negative culture results.
-Conduct a thorough neurological examination of patients exhibiting such signs and symptoms, including CSF studies, to rule out other causes of meningitis.
+AMS is characterized by the following signs and symptoms: severe headache, nuchal rigidity, drowsiness, fever, photophobia, painful eye movements, nausea, and vomiting. (see Patient Counseling Information) Cerebrospinal fluid (CSF) studies frequently reveal pleocytosis up to several thousand cells per cubic millimeter, predominantly from the granulocytic series, and elevated protein levels up to several hundred mg/dL, but negative culture results.
+Conduct a thorough neurological examination to patients exhibiting such signs and symptoms, including CSF studies, to rule out other causes of meningitis.

 Transfusion-Related Acute Lung Injury (TRALI)